AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 In addition to new features, AEM 6.5 Service Pack 4 includes the following key highlights:

-* You can now sync selective content subtrees to Scene7 instead of all available at `content/dam`.
+* You can now sync selective content subtrees to *Dynamic Media - Scene7 mode* instead of all available at `content/dam`.

 * Form data model integration with SOAP web service now supports choice groups or attributes on elements.